torrayne/formailer/README.md

 ## Why did I buid Formailer?

-I love JAMStack.
-But it can get expensive pretty quickly.
-Netlify only allows for 100 form submissions a month but it does allows for 125k function calls per month.
-So I did the next logical thing.
+I love Jamstack but SaaS can get expensive pretty quickly.
+Netlify has a built in form system that costs $19/month after the first 100 submissions.
+It also has a serverless function system that allows for 125 invocations a month.
+So I did the obvious thing, create a library that handles forms for Jamstack sites.

+### The challenge
 Netlify barely supports Go, you can't even use the Netlify CLI to test Go functions.
 Every change had to be commited and tested directly on Netlify.
-The bad part is I had minimal experience working with multipart forms before this project.
-And [Hoppscotch](https://hoppscotch.io) doesn't implement multipart forms in a traditional way which led to a bunch of builds that I thought didn't work but actually did.
+Even worse is that I had minimal experience working with multipart forms before this project.
+And my testing software [Hoppscotch](https://hoppscotch.io) doesn't implement multipart forms in a traditional way which led to a bunch of builds that I thought didn't work but actually did.

 There's also an annoying bug with environment variables where [functions can't read variabes defined in the `netlify.toml`](https://github.com/netlify/netlify-lambda/issues/59).
-So you'll just have to add them all in the UI.
+So you'll just have to add them all in the Netlify UI.

-Later I switched to Vercel which was a huge breath of fresh air.
-Because you can test Go functions locally.
-Even though they say Go support is still in alpha.
+Later I switched to Vercel for testing which was a huge breath of fresh air.
+You can test Go functions locally even though Go support is still in alpha.